kenzylouis/flogger/Readme.md

         - else display a link to login
 - in the author/login template add a block to include the nav template
 - in the author/register template add a block to include the nav template

+19\.
+Add a model for the blog posts
+---
+- Create a folder under templates called `blog`
+- create an `index.html` under `blog`
+- update the index function in views.py for the blog app
+- create the `blog/models.py` class to handle our blog post model
+    - Create the post class method containing:
+        - id, tittle, body ...
+        - slug for pretty url
+        - Create the init method, it takes an Author object as parameter
+        - always use utc in the models for the time
+        - use the `db.relationship` feature of the db instance of SQLAlchemy before the __init__.
+So instead of quering the DB each time we need an author or a category object, we load/attach them in the blog record with `db.relationship`
+            - so we can traverse a post.Author object and get for example `post.author.full_name` to get the author's name
+            - so you pass the actual `Author` class, not the table name, to the relationship method
+            - you also pass a back reference to the `posts` table
+            - so we will have on both Author and Category we will have a post property to get a list of posts an author wrote or how many posts a category contains
+                - this is the one-to-many relationship
+                - to know which model needs to have the relationship definition, always remember which table is the many side.
+For ex. one author can have many posts, so we put it on the posts model. a post cannot have more than one author (at least in these model)
+                - lazy='dynmaic' helps on how we load the related object in memory (in this case it is as needed and not the full object. just the property needed)

+    - Create the category class
+        - it has a name
+    - Create the `__rep__` for both classes